Painted Desk That Is Perfect For A First Apartment

 We also had this fun peel-and-stick wallpaper that we would use inside the vanity part of the desk and the inside of the two side drawers.
 The pattern had a botanical feel and complemented the lavender color called Wishing Well by Benjamin Moore.

-How to Cut and Apply Peel and Stick Wallpaper
+How to Cut and Apply Peel-and-Stick Wallpaper

-- Lay Out Your Wallpaper:
+1. Lay Out Your Wallpaper:

 Start by placing the peel-and-stick wallpaper face down on a self-healing cutting mat.
-This protects your work surface and makes cutting easier. - Measure and Mark:
+This protects your work surface and makes cutting easier.

 Position the wallpaper on your surface.
 Use a smoothing tool to press it down evenly, working from the center out to eliminate air bubbles.
-This also helps the adhesive stick more securely. - Secure the Edges:
+This also helps the adhesive stick more securely.

-Once the wallpaper is in place, use a blue squeegee to firmly crease along the corners and edges for a crisp, finished look. - Trim the Excess:
+Once the wallpaper is in place, use a blue squeegee to firmly crease along the corners and edges for a crisp, finished look.

 Use a sharp X-Acto knife or utility blade to carefully trim off any extra wallpaper along the edges.
 Work slowly for clean, straight lines.

-I have done a few posts using this fun peel and stick wallpaper.
+I have done a few posts using this fun peel-and-stick wallpaper.
 It is so versatile and can be used on a variety of projects.
 Check out the post below for some additional ways to use this product.

 How to seal your painted desk

-Once we finish painting the desk we need to seal it.
-Because the top will have heavy use it is important to seal your painted desk.
+Once we finish painting the desk, we need to seal it.
+Because the top will have heavy use, it is important to seal your painted desk.
 My sealant of choice is Minwax polycrylic.
-This comes in a few finishes, I prefer the clear matte finish.
+This comes in a few finishes; I prefer the clear matte finish.

 (adsbygoogle = window.adsbygoogle || []).push({});